 As the Enneagram system was introduced for a universal application, there is no masculine or feminine context for its types.
 However, since our society has stereotypes in various cultures, it can identify some characteristics as masculine or feminine.
 In short, gender can play a role in deciding which types are more compliant with one gender.

-While we can’t determine how exactly each type behaves, here are some pointers that make sense based on the love language preference of the enneagram.
+While we can’t determine exactly how each type behaves, here are some pointers that make sense based on the love language preference of the enneagram.

 How Each Personality Approaches Romance